Live Die Repeat/Edge of Tomorrow (2014) - Review

 Edge of Tomorrow starts with a load of exposition that is delivered through random real and fake news clips.
 Through this footage, we are able to gather that there was a meteor that struck Earth carrying the aliens known as Mimics, which have quickly taken over most of Europe.
 While the humans are definitely getting their asses handed to them, there was one significant victory, led by the "Angel of Verdun," Rita Vrataski (Emily Blunt), who managed to help secure a human victory with her prodigal abilities and a special experiment mechanical suit that has become common for general infantry in this movie.
 And she did it on her first day in combat!
 Sprinkled among the news clips, the charismatic but cowardly, Major Cage, played by Tom Cruise, helps keep the propaganda train rolling to recruit new heroes like Rita.

-Unfortunately for him, he's considered too important to the propaganda machine and is ordered against his will to report news from the front lines of the biggest battle in history, where the humans plan to make their final Hail Mary effort against the Mimics.
-He refuses, is stripped of his status, and is forced to fight instead of just report like a newscaster.
+Unfortunately for him, he's considered too important to the machine and is ordered against his will to report news from the front lines of the biggest battle in history, where the humans plan to make their final Hail Mary effort against the Mimics.
+He refuses, is stripped of his status, and is forced to fight instead of just reporting like a newscaster.
 Sucks to be him.

 Due to his deserting nature, he's given little empathy from his new battle comrades and has to figure out how to use a military super suit on his own in the middle of combat.
 Some things happen, he dies, and suddenly he wakes back up in the same spot where he was dumped after his attempted desertion.
 The day plays out just as before, he dies again, and the cycle repeats itself.
-Eventually, he manages meet up with Rita who helps make the most of his new powers.
+Eventually, he manages to meet up with Rita who helps make the most of his new powers.

 The overall premise itself isn't hard to wrap your head around, especially if you've seen Groundhog Day.
 It's when the movie tries to explain how it works that things start to get a little messy.
-Of course, we need to know why this is happening to him, because this isn't a light romance or comedy like Groundhog Day.
+Of course, we need to know why this is happening to him because this isn't a light romance or comedy like Groundhog Day.
 We certainly want to see Cage become a better person, but we're not as concerned about him getting the girl by the end as we are with him defeating the aliens; this is a conflict that demands a winner, and to win, we need them to figure out how to use this time-reset ability.
 The problem is that the film specifically deals with time travel and the whole idea that it proposes creates questions that it will not, or can not answer.
-I won't spoil why, but if you really sit and think about the circumstances, there are some big plot holes in there, as there always are when dealing with time-travel.
+I won't spoil why, but if you really sit and think about the circumstances, there are some big plot holes in there, as there always are when dealing with time travel.

 The main problem I had that came from the time travel premise had to do with the characters.
 How the characters interact with one another, and how we perceive them interacting changes throughout the movie and can be a little inconsistent.
 In the first couple rounds of his death day, it feels appropriate in that the other characters have never met Cage before and all have their preconceived notions about him.
 When he interacts with Rita though, there's a small sense that their experiences are carrying over between them, even though he should be the only one remembering anything.
-I think its more of a problem with the direction and editing than Blunt's acting.
-There are several moments and montages that are presented in a way that portray her as though she's going through the same experiences as Cruise's character, even though she isn't, technically.
+I think it’s more of a problem with the direction and editing than Blunt's acting.
+There are several moments and montages that are presented in a way that portrays her as though she's going through the same experiences as Cruise's character, even though she isn't, technically.
 It's not overtly problematic to the drama of the film, but I still felt that it wasn't quite handled properly.

 Other than the plot holes that always come with time travel, and the deus ex machina solutions they came up with to wrap things up by the end, Edge of Tomorrow is still pretty fun.
 The action scenes are exciting, so long as they're not shot in shaky-cam.
 There are also some solemn emotional scenes, like the one in the barn, that are done well with tension and a reduced amount of dialogue.
 Plus, it's just cool to see Cage, the coward, slowly become a battle-hardened killing machine like Rita.